Georgia (U.S. state): Race and ethnicity

+Georgia is the state with the third-lowest percentage of older people (65 or older), at 12.8 percent (as of 2015).
+As of 2011, 58.8% of Georgia's population younger than 1 were minorities (meaning they had at least one parent who was not non-Hispanic white) compared to other states like California with 75.1%, Texas with 69.8%, and New York with 55.6%.

 The colonial settlement of large numbers of Scottish American, English American and Scotch-Irish Americans in the mountains and Piedmont, and coastal settlement by some English Americans and African Americans, have strongly influenced the state's culture in food, language and music.
 The concentration of African slaves repeatedly "imported" to coastal areas in the 18th century from rice-growing regions of West Africa led to the development of Gullah-Geechee language and culture in the Low Country among African Americans.
 They share a unique heritage in which many African traditions of food, religion and culture were retained.
 In the creolization of Southern culture, their foodways became an integral part of Low Country cooking.
+Sephardic Jews, French-speaking Swiss people, Moravians, Irish convicts, Piedmont Italians and Russian people immigrated to the state during the colonial era.

+The largest European ancestry groups as of 2011 were: English 8.1%, Irish 8.1%, and German 7.2%.